informatics-lab/blog/_posts/2017/2017-07-21-adaptive-dask-clusters-on-kubernetes-and-aws.md

 An [adaptive Dask cluster][dask-adaptive] is a cluster which consists of just a scheduler, but has the ability to add and remove workers as needed.
 This means you can run Dask on a cluster along with other services and it will not hog resources when idle, it will only use what it needs and then release them again.

-However the Dask developers do not want to have to support adding and removing workers on multiple platforms, so the feature has been implemented as a Python Class that you can create and attach to a cluster at startup.
+However the Dask developers do not want to have to support adding and removing workers on multiple platforms, so the feature has been implemented as a [Python class][dask-adaptive-class] that you can create and attach to a cluster at startup.
 The cluster will call a method of the class when it wants more workers and another method when it is happy to release them.
 It is then up to you write those methods so that they behave as expected.

 ## Kubernetes